belabrockmann/100-days-of-code/r2-log.md

 ### R2D9 (not really)
 Used Contentful to render a list of blog posts.
 Because of lots of stress and other stuff I wasn't able to code for an hour.
 I will catch up on the weekend.

+### R2D10
+Was sick, so I couldn't code

+### R2D11
+Learned more about rendering Contentful Blog Post and about React Helmet.